It’s A Wonderful Life

 You were created in the image of God and given unique talents and gifts that are needed in this body.
 Every part of this body was put here by God on purpose.
 Your value is found in how you are connected to the body, a hand or foot that is not connected has lost not only it’s value but it’s ability to live.
 You are a gift that we desperately need and we are a gift that you desperately need.

 Unity might not mean conformity but it definitely means connectedness.
-I would think that everyone in this body should have at least three people that they can call during times of distress and people with whom we can share their joy.
-People who pray for you every day, People who you share with every week, People who you spend time with talking about struggles and successes.
+I have mentioned before that everyone in this body should have at least three people that they can call during times of distress and people with whom we can share our joy.
+People who pray for you, people who you share with, people who you spend time with talking about struggles and successes.
 People you are connected to.

 Science tells us that most of us will die, not from an outside attack, but from an inside attack.
 Every year people die in car wrecks, or from gun shots, or bomb explosions.
 But that’s not our biggest killer.
 Every year more people die from heart attacks, or cancer, or strokes, attacks from the inside when the body goes to war with itself.
 The same thing happens in the church when we forget that we are valuable and have a responsibility to one another.
 We lose sight of what it means to have membership in the body, and we miss the blessing.

-Maybe you have noticed that the people in our community are not opposed to baptism.
+Something I have noticed is that the people in our community are not opposed to baptism.
 They are not opposed to giving up drinking, swearing, carousing, and dating women that do.
 They are willing to give up everything this world has to offer if they can find a place that values the gift God has created them to be.
 We all want to find a place where we truly belong, and feel wanted.